sturadnidge/fan-percent-button-row/README.md

 # Fan Percent Button Row
 Provides a means to program 2 or 3 preset speed percentage settings for fans selectable from a Lovelace button row.

-## NOTE: You must be on Home Assistant V2021.3.X or higher to use this plug-in.
-However, if your fan integration hasn't been updated to the new control method (if it doesn't actually use percentages for speeds but still uses a speed list) then you need to use the fan-control-entity-row.
+## NOTE: You must be on Home Assistant V2021.3.X or higher to use this plug-in, and your fan integration must use percentages for speeds

 Installation:

-***

-**NOTE:**

-For some reason there is a big backlog of requests to add repositories as defaulkt in HACS.
-Hopefully it gets resolved soon.

-In the meantime, you can still add this as a custom repository in HACS.

-Open HACS.
-Click on one of the sub-headings (integration, frontend, etc) then click the three dots in the top right of the HACS page and copy the URL for the main repo in there at the bottom.
-Select plugin as the type.
-It should show up in HACS to be able to be installed at that point.

-***

-The easiest way to install this is to use the Home Assistant Community Store (HACS) in Home Assistant.

-Follow the instructions there for installation making sure you note the "url:" section for the resources addition.

-Conversely, if you don't use HACS you can install it manually by performing the following:

-Copy the fan-percent-button-row.js file to the appropriate folder in your Home Assistant Configuration directory (/config/www/).
+Copy the fan-percent-button-row.js file into `/config/www/` directory (i.e. the Home Assistant Configuration directory).

-Place the following in your "resources" section in your lovelace configuration (updating the location to where you placed the above file):
+Place the following in your "resources" section in your lovelace configuration:

   ```
     - url: /local/fan-percent-button-row.js